cometscome/FluxKAN.jl/README.md

 ## Contact
-For support, please contact: nagai.yuki@mail.u-tokyo.ac.jp
+For support, please contact: nagai.yuki@mail.u-tokyo.ac.jp Or you can write an issue in this github.

 ## Cite this Project
 If this project is used in your research or referenced for baseline results, please use the following BibTeX entries.